Trailheads March On Grant Park, Try To See Zoo Animals, Then Eat Other Animals At Woods Chapel.

 We all enjoyed the Red Rub Fries.
 Whatever’s in that red rub is addictive, and we wondered what the street value of a small Baggie-full was.

 The Terrific Trailheads Trio finished stuffing our gobs.
-Brad decreed that Woods Chapel is the king of barbecue sandwiches.
+Brad decreed that Woods Chapel BBQ is the king of barbecue sandwiches.
 Poor Fio sat beneath the table, mumbling to herself, “I wouldn’t know–you pigs never shared!”

 Rating: Four Ribs*